Attending "Responsible AI for Documentary" workshop at the Netherlands Film Academy

 Hosted by Artefacto, the workshop moved far beyond the usual hype or moral panic around AI.
 Instead, it offered something I found refreshing: practical, transparent frameworks for using these tools without abandoning the rigor and ethics that define non-fiction cinema.

-I’m leaving with new methods, new questions, and a stronger sense of how to keep my own filmmaking practices transparent in an era where the line between the real and the synthetic is increasingly negotiable.
+I’m leaving with new methods, new questions, and a stronger sense of how to keep my own filmmaking processes transparent in an era where the line between the real and the synthetic is increasingly negotiable.
+More importantly, I’m leaving with a renewed commitment to adapt—not just technologically, but ethically, so that the documentaries I make continue to hold space for trust, care, and accountability.

 Comments